(Pocket-lint) - eSports and professional gaming is increasing in popularity, but what is it, why does it matter and how can you get into it?

 Newzoo looks at the size of gaming markets in the UK and around the world.
 A lot of it is measured by the sales of games and data they get back from companies like ESL.
 In the UK in 2017, according to Newzoo research, there were over 33 million gamers in the UK.
 Of that, 12 million of those gamers are gaming on PC.
 We do see that growing as well.
 The data also shows PC gaming growing between two and three per cent year-on-year.

 People are watching eSports and following gamers and a lot of that is PC based.
 They're getting a lot of information about the best experience that way as well.
-Which is probably why we're seeing the PC gaming side of the market growing a bit too.
+This is probably why we're seeing the PC gaming side of the market growing a bit too.

 To give you an idea, we're seeing double-digit growth from our side of the business in gaming.
 We're continually seeing that growth happening."